bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 So the numbering system of the BIP is more mysterious than ordinals.
 They're not continuously numbered from zero to N.
 They tend to come in groups of 10, where they might start numbering from like, you know, 21, 22, 23, and then there might be another series 40, 41, 42.
-So there is some logic there that exists I believe in Luke's brain but it may have been documented to
+So there is some logic there that exists I believe in Luke's brain but it may have been documented too.

 Mike Schmidt: 00:51:27

-tonal it's in tonal
+Tonal it's in tonal

 Sjors Provoost: 00:51:29

-that could be so the taproot bits you know or 340 341 342 but there's a lots of unused numbers there so
+That could be so the taproot bits you know or 340 341 342 but there are a lot of unused numbers there so

 Mike Schmidt: 00:51:36

-Rodolfo are you saying that you think the BIP repo is too liberal on letting things in?
+Rodolfo, are you saying that you think the BIP repo is too liberal on letting things in?
 Is that your point?

 NVK: 00:51:41

 I think so.
-I mean, you know, I'm the kind of person that prefers a little bit more of a some general sets of rules, right?
+I mean, you know, I'm the kind of person who prefers a little bit more of a general set of rules, right?
 Just to avoid conflict.
 The rules can be changed.
 I'm cool with that.
-Like, it's more like, hey, let's just have like, let's only add BIPs that like we should add all of them, every idiocity that people come up with as long as they have like some minimum, you know, technical merits to it.
+Like, it's more like, hey, let's just have like, let's only add BIPs that like we should add all of them, every idiocy that people come up with as long as they have like some minimum, you know, technical merits to it.
-Let's put it this way, right?
+Let's put it this way.

 Sjors Provoost: 00:52:12

-I think BIP2 actually put some constraints and like it has to have some technical merit.
+I think BIP2 actually put some constraints and it has to have some technical merit.

 NVK: 00:52:17

 But those should be drafts.
 They should not be assigned numbers.
-Maybe they can have the draft number, which is a different than the final number.
+Maybe they can have the draft number, which is different than the final number.
-But like it should be a different folder in a different repo.
+But like it should be in a different folder in a different repo.
-Right.
 So it's like all the stuff that you want to come up with just so it gets like, it's really cool that things get documented, even stupid ideas, even like evil ideas or whatever, right?
 Like, I mean, we should document all this stuff.
 7,000 years from now, you go to this library, there's all this cool shit.